near/NEPs/specs/BlockchainLayer/EpochManager/Epoch.md

 Since every final block must have two more blocks on top of it, it means that the last block in an epoch will have a height of at least `block.last_finalized_height + 2`, so for the last block it holds that `block.height + 1 >= estimated_next_epoch_start`.
 Its height will be at least `estimated_next_epoch_start - 1`.

 Note that an epoch only ends when there is a final block above a certain height.
 If there are no final blocks, the epoch will be stretched until the required final block appears.
-An epoch can potentially be much longer than `epoch_length`.
+An epoch can potentially be longer than `epoch_length`.

 ![Diagram of epoch end](epoch_end_diagram.png)